zuzanadobes/DRLND-Project-Collaboration-and-Competition/Report.md

 ###  Hyperparamters

-In reality one can manipulate some of these paramters, but these were released for the project approval.
+The following hyperparamter values were released for the Udacity project approval.

+The agent starts learning every 5 steps.
+Ornstein-Uhlenbeck noise is used.
+#MAXTIMESTEP = 2000     # set in the main program tennis.ipynb - ddpg, the max number of steps in each episode
-BUFFER_SIZE = int(1e6)  # replay buffer size
+BUFFER_SIZE = int(1e6)  # replay buffer size - also tried 1e5
 BATCH_SIZE = 128        # minibatch size
-LR_ACTOR = 1e-3         # learning rate of the actor
+LR_ACTOR = 1e-3         # learning rate of the actor - also tried 1e-4
-LR_CRITIC = 1e-3        # learning rate of the critic
+LR_CRITIC = 1e-3        # learning rate of the critic - also tried 3e-4
 WEIGHT_DECAY = 0        # L2 weight decay
 LEARN_EVERY = 1         # learning timestep interval
 LEARN_NUM = 5           # number of learning passes